 1. Electronic Arts (EA)

-EA, with its broadly popular EA Sports subdivision, produces 70% of its revenue from the game brands FIFA and Madden.
+EA, with its broadly popular EA Sports subdivision, produces the bulk of its revenue from game downloads within brands like FIFA and Madden.
 Based on historical trends, experts believe that Electronic Arts will outperform other video game brands that have lower quality scores.
-It currently ranks in the 75th percentile for return on assets and 86th in buyback yield.
+It recently ranked in the 75th percentile for return on assets and 86th in buyback yield.

 2. Take-Two Interactive Software (TTWO)

-This company represents two popular gaming brands – Rockstar Games and 2K.
+This company represents two popular gaming brands — Rockstar Games and 2K.
 Grand Theft Auto and NBA 2K are two popular games that many people may recognize.
-It shared that Q2 2021 revenues were down 2.2% from the previous year to $813 million.
-Still, demand for new gaming consoles may help to drive revenues and stock values back up again.
+It reported that Q1 2023 revenues were up 36% from the previous year to $1.1 billion.

 4. Activision Blizzard (ATVI)